InvertGames/uFrame.Documentation/support/github.md

 ![](../images/Screenshot_127.png)

-On the final page press _Create pull request_ again.
+And press _Create pull request_ again.
+You can leave both fields empty.
 That's it, your changes will be moderated and merged into the Wiki :)

 ![](../images/Screenshot_128.png)